operation-mimir/operation-mimir.github.io/content/Goodaire Parmenter Discrete Maths/3/3/index.md

 ---
-title: One-to-One Correspondence and the Cardinality of a Set
+title: Section 3.3 One-to-One Correspondence and the Cardinality of a Set
 tags:
   - set/cardinality
 ---